Rānui Ngārimu

 Rānui Ngārimu ONZM (née Phillips; born 1946) is a New Zealand Māori weaver and textile artist.
-She affiliates with Ngāi Tahu and Ngāti Mutungā iwi.

-Ngārimu is a member and former chairperson of Te Roopu Raranga Whatu o Aotearoa.
-Her master weaver status was formally acknowledged when she was appointed to the Kāhui Whiritoi group of Te Roopu Raranga Whatu o Aotearoa in 2008.
-Her works are held in national and international collections.
-She has created such notable taonga as Te Māhutonga (the Southern Cross), the cloak worn by the flag bearer of the New Zealand Olympic team.
-Ngārimu has also been an integral member of the team researching Te Rā, the last known Māori sail, a project funded by a Marsden grant.
-Ngārimu is heavily involved in supporting kapa haka and te reo Māori.
+She has chaired Te Roopu Raranga Whatu o Aotearoa, the national Māori weavers' collective, and is formally acknowledged as a master weaver by appointment to the collective's Kāhui Whiritoi group in 2008.

+Ngārimu created the cloak, Te Māhutonga ('the Southern Cross'), worn by the flag bearer of the New Zealand Olympic team.
+She has also been an integral member of the team researching Te Rā, the last known Māori sail.

 In the 2020 New Year Honours, Ngārimu was appointed an Officer of the New Zealand Order of Merit.

-Biography
+She is heavily involved in supporting kapa haka and te reo Māori.

+Personal biography

 Ngārimu was born in Christchurch.
 Her parents were Annie Harding and Richard Phillips.

 Upon her marriage she moved to the West Coast and lived for 26 years in Ōtira.
 She worked at Ōtira School as a teacher's aide and caretaker.
 Ngārimu contributed to education initiatives by establishing a Greymouth centre for adult education and served on the committee that established the Tai Poutini Polytechnic.
 She was also a member of the Post Compulsory Education and Training working party and contributed to the production of a report on education policy to the government.
 Ngārimu was subsequently employed by the Department of Labour as an access manager.
 She was then appointed as regional manager of Skill NZ Canterbury and then became a regional manager of the Tertiary Education Commission.